Sakampavankumar/Git-instructions/README.md

 * **Contributed By - [Nitika Sharma](https://github.com/nitikasharma9)**

-## Only Objective is to Make a Documentation For those Who are totally new to the Term Git or Github And wanna to Learn Git and Github from Scrap.
+## Only Objective is to Make a Documentation For those Who are totally new to the Term Git or Github And wanna to Learn Git and GitHub from Scrap.
 After Following the instructions and Installation Guide, you Get a Good knowledge about what the Git and GitHub is.

 ## `<-------Let's Get Started With The Documentation------->`